Ron102/cis6930fa24-project1/README.md

 *redact_content()* - This function uses regex to identify the patterns of mobile, email and name patterns.
 The emails contain sections called X_Folder and X_Origin, which contains names of people sending the emails.
 These identified texts are then redacted.

-*fileprocessor()* - This function inputs arguments from arg_parse() and uses the redact_content() function to redact contents.
+*filehandler()* - This function inputs arguments from arg_parse() and uses the redact_content() function to redact contents.
 It also deals with the stderr and stdout arg stats, and checks if the file path/glob pattern is correct/found, and uses the en_core_web_trf package from spacy-transformers to get statistics of each individual file by counting the number of instances of each flag, writing it to a file specified by output or stdout or stderr.